-Accelerated approval was granted for this indication based on overall response rate [see Clinical Studies (14.4)].
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial.
+This indication is approved under accelerated approval based on overall response rate [see Clinical Studies (5.1.4)].
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).

-1.6 Chronic Graft versus Host Disease
+4.1.6 Chronic Graft versus Host Disease